 GRE scores are no longer used by the Statistics Admissions Committee in evaluating applications to the program.
 If GRE scores are submitted, the committee will not look at them or take them into account when making admissions decisions.

-The following programs require a writing sample: Epidemiology and Health Services Research and Policy.
-Otherwise, research papers, publications and other original works, as well as resumes and CVs may also be submitted for consideration, but are not required.
+Research papers, publications and other original works, as well as resumes and CVs may also be submitted for consideration, but are not required.

 Please do not include secondary school documentation, financial documentation, etc., as these are not utilized during the admissions process.

 PhD Frequently Asked Questions

 The pages below will answer many of the questions you might have before applying.
 If you have a question that is not answered on either of these pages, please contact the Statistics Graduate Program Administrator Karin Gasaway.
 We look forward to receiving your application!